rick-dalley/NeuralNetworkCPP/README.md

 4. Build and run the project:
     • Compile using your preferred method or IDE.
     • Run the program to train the neural network and view the confidence levels for each digit after a number of training runs (epochs).
-    • CMakeList.txt has been included
+    • CMakeList.txt has been provided

 ## Disclaimer